-Events have certain properties.
+Events have certain properties, for example the message associated with the event or the time it was generated.
 Each of this properties has an assigned name.
-The properties available depend on the type of event.
+The actual properties available depend on the type of event.
 The following sections desribe both how to access properties as well as properties available.